stephenharris/Event-Organiser/readme.md

 * The **Calendar widget**  displays a calendar (identical to the standard WordPress Calendar) that highlights events with links to the events archive page, listing events occuring that day.
 * The **Event List widget**  outputs a list of events, and allows you to specify the number of events, restrict to event categories or venues and their order etc.
 * The **Event Agenda widget**.
+* Year, month and day archive pages
+* Relative date queries (for example, query events that finished in the last 24 hours, or events starting in the coming week).
 * The **Calendar and Event List shortcodes**, similiar to their respective widgets, for use in themes or in posts and pages.
 * Shortcode to dislay a public version of the admin **'full calendar'**.
 * The **Venue map shortcodes** to display a map of a venue.